-Kendrick School will continue to develop partnerships and collaborate at all levels with schools and the wider community.
-Kendrick School will continue to promote a cohesive educational strategy throughout all sectors in the Reading area.
+The school will continue to develop partnerships and collaborate at all levels with other educational establishments and the wider community whist promoting a cohesive strategy throughout all sectors in the Reading area.

-Kendrick School will continue to embed sustainability plans by continuing to review teaching and support staff structures, improving the facilities of the school to maximise the premises resources, and continue to use all resources and obtain best value for money efficiently and effectively.
+Kendrick School will embed sustainability plans by continuing to review teaching and support staff structures, improving the facilities of the school to maximise the premises resources and ensuring it uses all its resources and obtains best value for money.